The Colors Within: Release

 The film was originally set to be released in Japanese theaters in Q4 2023.
 In August 2023, Toho announced that the film would be delayed until 2024.
 The film premiered at the Annecy International Animation Film Festival in June 2024.
 The film was released in Japanese theaters on August 30, 2024.

 Internationally, Encore Films released the film in India on November 22, 2024.
 GKIDS released an early screening of the film in IMAX on January 23, 2025, in North American theaters with an English dub.
 It was subsequently released in standard screenings in North America on January 24th, 2025.
 The film was released in the United Kingdom by Anime Limited on January 31, 2025.

 Manga adaptation

 A manga adaptation, written and illustrated by Sanami Suzuki, began serialization on Kadokawa Shoten's Comic Newtype website on July 16, 2024.

 Reception

 Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 76 out of 100, based on 17 critics, indicating "generally favorable" reviews.

 Some viewers have interpreted Totsuko's fascination with Kimi's color as a subtle depiction of same-sex attraction.
 In particular, this theme was directly raised during Yamada's interview with the British publication Dazed, when the interviewer spoke to the director about queer readings in general and how some people have taken the protagonist's synesthesia as a metaphor for her queerness in particular.
-While Yamada was described as "baffled and pleasantly surprised," responding that "“Sometimes people come up with ways I haven’t thought of,” she also noted the possibility of different interpretations of her film.
+Yamada was "baffled and pleasantly surprised" upon hearing this, but noted that "sometimes people come up with (interpretations) I haven't thought of".